 Regardless of the method used to assess comprehension, if the assessment results indicate misunderstanding of any aspect of the study, site staff should review those aspects again until the participant fully understands them.
 Site staff should ensure 100% understanding of the IC prior to the participant providing written informed consent.
-If after all possible efforts are exhausted, the participant is not able to demonstrate adequate understanding of the study, do not ask them to sign the informed consent form or screen/enroll in the study.
-Similarly, if the participant has concerns about possible adverse impacts if they were to take part in the study, or indicates that they may have difficulty adhering to the study requirements, do not ask them to sign the informed consent form to screen/enroll in the study.
+If after all possible efforts are exhausted, the participant is not able to demonstrate adequate understanding of the study, do not ask him/her to sign the informed consent form or screen /enroll in the study.
+Similarly, if the participant has concerns about possible adverse impacts on him/her if s/he were to take part in the study, or indicates that /s/he may have difficulty adhering to the study requirements, do not ask him/her to sign the informed consent form to screen/enroll in the study.

-5.6.2 Administration of Comprehension Assessment
+4.6.2 Administration of Comprehension Assessment

-The comprehension assessment tool will be administered to each potential participant after they have completed the informed consent discussion described above and before they are asked to sign the informed consent form.
-It is expected that study staff administering the informed consent and assessing comprehension will be sufficiently knowledgeable about MTN-028 to make good judgments about the potential participants' understanding of the required information.
+The comprehension assessment tool will be administered to each potential participant after s/he has completed the informed consent discussion described above and before s/he is asked to sign the informed consent form.
+It is expected that study staff administering the informed consent and assessing comprehension will be sufficiently knowledgeable about MTN-017 to make good judgments about the potential participants' understanding of the required information.